romanrostislavovich/test-libertix/README.md

 - Sprite SVG for optimisation
 - Adaptive
 - Semantic code
-- Cross browsers ?
+- Cross browsers
 - Minimize images - saved 65% (2.4 mb total)
 - Simple accessibility - Level A
-- Fast load website - less than 450ms
+- Fast load website - less than 400ms
+- Total website size - less than 0.5mb
 - Import Fonts - import only used fonts

 ## What I use